 2. Less sustainable

-Adding to your household waste with vacuum bags isn’t regarded as a green move, and you’ll need to delve into said bag and dispose of it early if something of value is accidentally swallowed up.
+Adding to your household waste with vacuum bags isn’t regarded as a green move, and you’ll need to delve into the bag and dispose of it early if something of value is accidentally swallowed up.

 Bagless vacuum cleaners

-Whilst the vacuum capacity tends to be smaller with bagless models, there is often increased choice with options for cordless and handheld vacuums (opens in new tab) without bag systems.
+While the vacuum capacity tends to be smaller with bagless models, there is often increased choice with options for cordless and handheld vacuums without bag systems.

 Pros of bagless vacuum cleaners